Madonna impersonator: Selected cultural depictions

 Others adopted Madonna as their identity in real life while receiving press coverage.
 "Madonna Badillo", a travesti woman who adopted Madonna's as her "alter ego" in her life, was a Venezuelan-born LGTB activist living in Maicao, Colombia.
-She received international press coverage, and was often called the "Colombian Madonna" or "Madonna from Maicao".
+She was often called by the press as the "Colombian Madonna" or "Madonna from Maicao".
 A similar case was documented by Pedro Lemebel.
-In his book Loco afán: crónicas de sidario (1996), talked about "Madonna Mapuche", another travesti who adopted Madonna as their identity.
+In his book Loco afán: crónicas de sidario (1996), referred to "Madonna Mapuche", another travesti who adopted Madonna as their identity.
+Italian TV personality Paola Barale was sometimes referred to as a Madonna look-alike.

 Various other examples were featured in books and noted in films.
 In 1994, author Frank Ching wrote about a 25-years-old male impersonator in China, called Wang Zheng, in a context of a conservative culture.
 Ukrainian activist Ulyana Bostwick as cited in Tatiana Mamonova and Chandra Niles Folsom's book Women's Glasnost Vs. Naglost: Stopping Russian Backlash (1994), talks about a Madonna-lip sync imitator from Latvia called Medea, who received coverage by several foreign and Soviets newspapers, but her appearances as a Madonna impersonator caused her some problems in the conservative Soviet culture of her time.
 William Gibson refers to a pornographic virtual reality program featuring a Madonna impersonator named "McDonna".
 Films such as Without You I'm Nothing (1990) includes a brief scene of Denise Bella Vlasis as Madonna, and Like a Virgin (2006) which plot is about a trans woman Madonna impersonator.
 In Weird: The Al Yankovic Story (2022), Evan Rachel Wood plays Madonna.

-Examples of professional Madonna impersonators
+Examples of dedicated Madonna impersonators

 The following is a list of notable Madonna impersonators garnering significant press coverage: